-8.2.5.1 Selecting Trended Parameters
+8.1.4.1 Selecting Trended Parameters

-Once the trends window is open a blue "plus" sign will appear on the monitored parameters, tapping it will add the parameter to the trends window (the "plus" sign disappears once the parameter is already open).
+Tapping the monitored parameter on the left side of the screen will open the trend window.
 Up to 4 graphs can be displayed simultaneously.
 Every additional parameter will "push" the first one up.
 The user can scroll between the graphs using the arrows on the right.
 Each graph can be closed separately from its "x", closing the last graph will close the trend window.

-8.2.5.2 Time Scale Adjustment
+8.1.4.2 Time Scale Adjustment